Home » Things to do » Family Fun Days Out » Day Trips

 Interactive screens at GOMA

 GOMA is one of the most dynamic, innovative and exciting cultural and art spaces in Brisbane.
-Paired with the Queensland Art Gallery, it is located across two riverside buildings.
+Paired with the Queensland Art Gallery (Collectively known as QAGOMA), it is located across two riverside buildings.
 The galleries present evolving programs of Australian and international exhibitions with a focus on contemporary art from Australia and the Asia Pacific.

 Where is GOMA, exactly?